 People charged with delivery of a controlled substance are labeled as drug dealers, and the consequences of a conviction are often severe.
 In Nebraska state and federal courts, delivery of a controlled substance is charged as a felony.
 The more drugs found, the harsher the potential penalty.
 Protect yourself and your future by aligning yourself with a defense attorney at our office as soon as possible.

-We Help Protect Your Future: Contact Berry Law Firm Today
+We Help Protect Your Future: Contact Berry Law: Criminal Defense and Personal Injury Lawyers Today

-Berry Law Firm has represented clients from several states traveling through Nebraska who have been charged with possession with intent to distribute and/or distribution of hash, cocaine, or methamphetamine.
+Berry Law: Criminal Defense and Personal Injury Lawyers has represented clients from several states traveling through Nebraska who have been charged with possession with intent to distribute and/or distribution of hash, cocaine, or methamphetamine.
 Many of these people have no prior criminal history, and the thought of a felony conviction and potential of prison time is life-shattering.